hashkat/hashkat/docs/keywords.md

 the function to improve efficiency of the retweet algorithm.
 Like the max time parameter you can use convenient strings like ‘minute’, ‘hour’, ‘day’, ‘month’, or ‘year’.
 You can also use Python syntax and multiply numbers to these strings.

 ####'touch'
+Command to create a file in the terminal.
+Typing the command `touch <newfile>` will create the file called 'newfile'.

 ####tweet